zachmizrachi/corn_ear_detection/readme.md

 # Corn Ear Detection and Processing

 This project processes images to detect and measure ears of corn.
 It performs various image processing tasks like masking, edge detection, and line drawing.
 The results are stored in a JSON file containing information about detected contours.
+The "Detections" folder shows the result of the algorithm on each input image.
+The "charts" folder contains example visualizations of the data.

 ## Requirements